-NOTE THAT THE NSPS ANNUAL FEES DISCUSSED IN SECTION 3.3.1 OF THIS FEE MANUAL ARE DUE IN ADDITION TO ANY SYNTHETIC MINOR FEE THAT MAY BE DUE.
+NOTE THAT THE NSPS FEES DISCUSSED IN SECTION 2.1 OF THIS PROCEDURES MANUAL ARE DUE IN ADDITION TO ANY SYNTHETIC MINOR FEE THAT MAY BE DUE.

-3.3.3 Annual Fee for Part 70 Sources
+2.3 Fee for Part 70 Sources

 Any source for which a Part 70 (Title V) permit application is or will be required to be submitted for the purpose of obtaining a Part 70 permit is required to pay Part 70 Fees once a construction (SIP) permit required under 391-3-1-.03(1) has been issued for the construction of a new Part 70 source or the modification of an existing source which results in the source becoming a Part 70 source.
-If a Part 70 permit, and that source subsequently receives a permit which contains limits that render the source a non-major facility (i.e., a synthetic minor permit), and that source is no longer required to obtain a Part 70 permit for some other reason, Part 70 Fees are not required for the calendar year in which the "synthetic minor" permit limit was issued or any other subsequent year so as long as the source remains a non-major source (the Synthetic Minor Fee specified in section 3.3.2 is required instead).
-Sources which are required to pay the Part 70 Fees.
+If a Part 70 permit application is required for a facility for the purpose of obtaining a Part 70 permit, and that source subsequently receives a permit which contains limits that render the source a non-major facility (i.e., a synthetic minor permit), and that source is no longer required to obtain a Part 70 permit for some other reason, Part 70 Fees are not required for the calendar year in which the "synthetic minor" permit limit was issued or any other subsequent year so as long as the source remains a non-major source (the Synthetic Minor Fee specified in section 2.2 is required instead).
+Sources which are required to obtain a Part 70 permit, regardless of whether the source is major or not, are still required to pay the Part 70 Fees.